 No matter how great your writing is, LLMs can only use what they can crawl and parse, a foundational requirement for LLM optimization.
 Technical barriers like slow load times, heavy scripting, or inaccessible media can prevent AI from consuming your content fully.
 Key considerations:

 - Site speed and load accessibility: Ensure your page loads quickly and its content is readily available in the HTML.
-LLM agents (like OpenAI’s ChatGPT-User browser or others) may not wait long for a response or might not execute complex client-side scripts.
+AI agents may not wait long for a response and may not execute complex client-side scripts.
 If your key content is hidden behind a slow script or only appears after user interaction, the crawler could miss it.
 Optimize images and code, use efficient servers/CDNs, and prefer static or server-rendered content for critical text.
-In short, deliver your information in a fast, text-forward manner.
-Growth Kitchen’s “Performance First Principle” notes that fast, accessible delivery ensures even long-form content is ingested reliably.

 - Mobile-friendliness and clean HTML: Use responsive design and standard HTML semantics.
-Many AI crawlers mimic a generic user agent; if your mobile site or dynamic content is broken, they might not retrieve it properly.
-Valid, well-formed HTML with proper tags, list tags, table tags, and alt attributes on images makes it easier for the model to parse content structure.
-Also, ensure text is not baked into images (if it is, provide alt text or captions that the AI can read; note that advanced crawlers do perform OCR on images, but it’s better to supply the text explicitly).
+Valid, well-formed HTML with proper tags (heading tags, list tags, table tags, etc.) makes it easier for models to parse content structure.
+Also, ensure text is not baked into images (if it is, provide alt text or captions that the AI can read).

 LLMs cannot use what they cannot fetch.
 A slow or script-heavy page might get skipped in favor of a snappier source that delivers the content upfront.
-For instance, many AI crawlers will not execute or wait for JavaScript rendering, so a site that only loads content via JS could appear blank to them.
-Ensuring your content loads quickly and plainly increases the likelihood the AI captures your full message.
-Moreover, by welcoming AI crawlers (and even providing them extra guidance via llms.txt or APIs), you position your site as “AI-friendly.”
-The easier you make it for LLMs to get clean, complete data from your page, the more likely they’ll include it in answers.
-In summary, speed, accessibility, and openness are foundational for LLM usage** – they are prerequisites for all the other optimizations to matter.
+Ensuring your content loads quickly and plainly increases the likelihood that the AI captures your full message.
+In summary, speed, accessibility, and correct crawl permissions are prerequisites for all other optimizations.

 Content Freshness and Maintenance

-LLMs have an inherent training cutoff (for their base knowledge), but many can access current info via retrieval – and both cases favor fresh, up-to-date content.
-GEO-driven overviews likewise prioritize recent sources.
+LLMs have an inherent training cutoff (for their base knowledge), but many can access current info via retrieval, and both cases favor fresh, up-to-date content.
+AI-driven overviews and assistants also tend to prioritize recent sources for time-sensitive queries.
 An outdated page is less likely to be selected by AI systems that prioritize recent knowledge for user queries.
 Best practices:

-- Monitor and fix outdated elements: Set up a content audit routine (e.g. quarterly) to catch broken links, obsolete data, or declining engagement.
-Declining clicks or dwell time might indicate the content needs a refresh.
+- Monitor and fix outdated elements: Set up a content audit routine (e.g., quarterly) to catch broken links, obsolete data, or declining engagement.
 From an AI standpoint, a page with obviously outdated info (say, an old year in the title or data that conflicts with newer facts found elsewhere) might be passed over by retrieval algorithms that aim to maximize factual correctness.

 In fast-evolving topics, freshness correlates with accuracy.
-LLMs (especially those hooked to live search) will favor a recent source if a question is time-sensitive (e.g. “latest guidelines in 2025…”).
 Even for evergreen topics, showing that a page is reviewed and upkept builds trust.
-One expert notes that “if your content isn’t dated or is over 1 year old, prioritize updates” for AI visibility.
 Additionally, being current increases your chance of inclusion in future LLM training sets.
 OpenAI’s GPT-3, for example, drew ~60% of its data from the Common Crawl (filtered web) and ~22% from a WebText set of Reddit-linked pages.
 Pages that are fresh, frequently linked or discussed (and high-quality) have better odds of being swept into those datasets.
-In other words, by keeping content fresh and relevant, you not only appeal to present-day retrieval algorithms but also improve your content’s longevity in the AI ecosystem.

 Summary of LLM-Friendly Page Practices